Local authority enforcement data and LAEMS

 Technical guidance on LAEMS is available, primarily aimed at providers of local authority software.

-The summary data in this section is collated from local authority returns and submitted to the European Commission on an annual basis.
+The summary data in this section is collated from local authority returns.

 Details of the Local Authority Enforcement Monitoring System (LAEMS) Joint Working Group, including agendas, papers and minutes of its meetings.